WhirlyFan/Hangers-Academy/api_docs/servers.md

 ### Get all Servers that Current User is in

-Returns all the servers owned (created) by the current user.
+Returns all the servers that current user is apart of.

 - Require Authentication: True
 - Request